 (−a)3 = −a3 for any quantity a.

-The following problems show how we can go from what we know to what we do not know.
+The following problem shows how we can go from what we know to what we do not know.

 [Hint: Treat as a binomial with as the first term.]

-Show that it will equal the sum of the squares of each term, plus twice the product of all combinations of the terms.
+We see that that square of a trinomial is equal to the sum of the squares of each term, plus twice the product of all combinations of the terms.

 Completing the square